Redundancy – what to do in the first week

 Acknowledge that this is a big event.

 No matter how you feel about your job or your prospects for re-employment, a redundancy for most of us is a big event.
 It has implications on your financial security as well as your relationships, aspirations and personal identity.
 You will need time and space to process it.
 You may have mixed emotions, shock and grief of what is lost mixed with excitement and anxiety for what might be to come.
-You might find that your mood is quite changeable, have trouble focusing and concentration and find times when even the simplest things seem impossible.
+You might find that your mood is quite changeable, have trouble focusing and concentrating.
+At times even the simplest things seem impossible.

 Even if you know that the change will be good for you, you are likely to encounter bumps along the road.
 The upheaval and change can be daunting and tiring, so it’s important to cut yourself some slack.